 - He was involved in unrepentant adultery or other major unrepentant sin (in which case I need to consider Matt.
 7:1-5 and Matt.
 18:15-17) .

 Note – I haven’t been in such a situation with Greg so far, but if I did face something like this, I would not be able to just blindly follow him.
 God requires wives to be accountable for our decisions about when to submit and when not to submit.
 Check out what happened when Sapphira followed her husband into lying to the Holy Spirit in Acts 5.
 Abigail is a great example of a wife who honored God and who did not follow her husband’s disrespect toward David in order to keep the males of their household from being killed in 1 Samuel 25.
 For more on this issue of when it is appropriate to disobey a person in a position of God-given authority (in the home, government, church, or workplace), please check out the class notes on the post Spiritual Authority from a minister at my church.

 There are some situations where a wife may be able to stay in the home and honor his leadership concerning non-sinful things.
 There may be other situations where things are so toxic that she prayerfully decides to seek a separation in hopes that her husband will repent and find the help he needs and that they can rebuild a stronger, more godly marriage in the future.
-Separation is not ideal, but it is permitted in 1 Corinthians 7 and sometimes it is very necessary.
+Separation is not ideal, but it is acknowledged in 1 Corinthians 7 and sometimes it is very necessary.